dougbutner/web-4/README.md

 **Provable individuality** for Time Tokens up to each application and blockchain.
 Federated  (Google / SSO) and decentralized options (Civic) may be used.

+**Information entropy** and geosocial layers are starting to be theorized.

 Action Points:
 - ERC proposal (and similar for other blockchains)